tforest/deminfhelper/README.md

   -h, --help            show this help message and exit --config_file CONFIG_FILE
-                        path to the configuration file --cpus CPUS           number of CPU threads to use --mask MASK           Keep only regions specified in a given BED file.
+                        path to the configuration file --cpus CPUS           # CPU threads to use
+  --mem MEM             Memory (MiB) allocated for subprocesses --mask MASK           Keep only regions specified in a given BED file.
-  --sfs                 to compute the sfs --sfs_transformed     to normalize the sfs --plot_sfs            to plot the sfs --stairwayplot2       to run stairwayplot2 --plot_stairwayplot2  to run stairwayplot2
+  --sfs                 to compute the sfs --sfs_transformed     to normalize the sfs --plot_sfs            to plot the sfs --percentile_cutoff PERCENTILE_CUTOFF
+                        Percentile of SNPs distance below which SNPs are kept.
+  --stairwayplot2       to run stairwayplot2
+  --plot_stairwayplot2  Plot stairwayplot2 results
   --dadi                to run dadi: the sfs must not be transformed --plot_dadi           to create popsize plot from dadi output.
   --msmc2               to run msmc2
   --plot_msmc2          to plot msmc2
   --msmc2_kwargs MSMC2_KWARGS
-                        Optional args for MSMC2 (list separated by ';', eg. --msmc2_kwarg -i 25; -p 1*2+25*1+1*2+1*3 and so on).
+                        Optional args for MSMC2 (list separated by ';', eg. --msmc2_kwarg -i 25; -p 1*2+25*1+1*2+1*3 and
+                        so on).
   --psmc                to run PSMC
   --plot_psmc           to plot psmc inference --plot_psmc_kwargs PLOT_PSMC_KWARGS
                         Params to pass to plot_psmc.pl script.
 Precise them inside quotes (eg. '-x 10**4 -X 150000') --psmc_kwargs PSMC_KWARGS
-                        PSMC params (eg. --psmc_kwarg -p 10+22*2+4+6; -N30 -t15 -r5 and so on)
+                        PSMC params (eg. --psmc_kwarg -p 10+22*2+4+6;
+                        -N30 -t15 -r5 and so on)
-  --gq_distrib          to compute the GQ (genotype quality) distribution --smcpp               run smcpp
+  --gq_distrib          to compute the GQ (genotype quality)
+                        distribution
+  --smcpp               run smcpp
   --plot_smcpp          to plot smcpp inference --Gplot               to plot all inferences on the same graph --folded              Fold the SFS.
-Default: True --pca                 Compute PCA using Plink2 --plot_pca            Compute PCA using Plink2 --n_clust_kmeans N_CLUST_KMEANS
+Default: True --pca                 Compute PCA using Plink2 --plot_pca            Plot PCA
+  --n_clust_kmeans N_CLUST_KMEANS
-                        Defines the number of k clusters for the k-means on the PCA --popid POPID         a population identifier; eg. species name --samples SAMPLES     a list of samples to use in the VCF.
-By default all samples are taken.
+                        Defines the number of k clusters for the k-means on the PCA
+  --popid POPID         a population identifier; eg. species name --samples SAMPLES     a list of samples to use in the VCF.
+By default
+                        all samples are taken.
   --vcf VCF             the vcf file path, only gz format --gentime GENTIME     the generation time of the species in years.
+Eg
+                        1.5
-Eg 1.5 --mu MU               the average mutation rate per site per generation --out OUT             Output path of the analysis.
+  --mu MU               the average mutation rate per site per
+                        generation
+  --out OUT             Output path of the analysis.
 Will create a dir.
   --out_dir_stats OUT_DIR_STATS
                         Output path of the stats.
 Will create a dir.
-  --L L                 The actual size of the genotyped sequence length that produced the VCF,
+  --L L                 The actual size of the genotyped sequence length
-                        before any filters.
+                        that produced the VCF, before any filters.
   --n N                 Number of sequences that produced the VCF.
+Eg
-Eg for 5 dipl individuals, n=10.
+                        for 5 dipl individuals, n=10.
   --contig_filter CONTIG_FILTER
-                        Keep only contigs satisfiying that regular expression.
+                        Keep only contigs satisfiying that regular
+                        expression.
 ```

 5. **Example use:**